top of page

 Ingredients

-• 1 cup unsifted unsweetened cocoa powder
+• 1 cup unsweetened cocoa powder, not sifted

 • 2 cups boiling water

-• 2¾ cups all purpose flour (sift before measuring, then scoop and level off)
+• 2¾ cups all-purpose flour (sift before measuring, then scoop and level off)

 • 2 tsp baking soda